Initiating a recurring payment with the Webview

 status could still be rejected by the bank (e.g. for insufficient funds at execution time), however we can no longer poll the recurring payment's status on our side.
 If you want to avoid such cases, you can identify connectors with this behaviour by checking the partial_status_tracking

-property of connectors; see Listing connectors with Pay enabled programmatically.
+property of connectors; see .

-See the Payment object definition for reference.
+See the definition for reference.